navgurukul/newton/maths-hi-toh-hai/Navgurukul-Introduction.md

 ### How to use this guide:
 ### Is gaid ka upayog kaise karen:

-right side of this page you con see enroll in course below that pattern questions, percentage questions, linear questions, unitary questions, so first click on pattern questions in that some questions are sorted already you can watch videos also to understand in a better way and practise more questions related to it so practise more as like the previous process learn and practise parcentage questions, linear questions, unitary questions to be prepare for the logical interview test.
+Right side of this page you con see enroll in course below that pattern questions, percentage questions, linear questions, unitary questions, so first click on pattern questions in that some questions are sorted already you can watch videos also to understand in a better way and practise more questions related to it so practise more as like the previous process learn and practise parcentage questions, linear questions, unitary questions to be prepare for the logical interview test.

-is Page ke right or jo aap dekhate hain, usake neeche naamaankan ko dekhen pattern questions, percentage questions, linear questions, unitary questions, isalie sabase pahale pattern questions par klik karen jisamen kuchh questions pahale se hee kie gae hain, or aap video ko behatar tarike se samajhane ke lie bhee dekh sakate hain aur isase sambandhit adhik question ka abhyaas kar sakate hain taaki pichhale prakriya kee tarah adhik abhyaas karen aur parcentage questions, linear questions, unitary questions seekhen.
+Is Page ke right or jo aap dekhate hain, usake neeche naamaankan ko dekhen pattern questions, percentage questions, linear questions, unitary questions, isalie sabase pahale pattern questions par klik karen jisamen kuchh questions pahale se hee kie gae hain, or aap video ko behatar tarike se samajhane ke lie bhee dekh sakate hain aur isase sambandhit adhik question ka abhyaas kar sakate hain taaki pichhale prakriya kee tarah adhik abhyaas karen aur parcentage questions, linear questions, unitary questions seekhen.
 Logical interview test kee taiyaaree karana.

 ### Tests for Navgurukul:
 ### Navgurukul ke li test: